gravityfargo/htmx/www/content/headers/hx-location.md

 title = "HX-Location Response Header"
 +++

 This response header can be used to trigger a client side redirection without reloading the whole page.
-Instead of changing the page's location it will act like following a [`hx-boost` link](@/attributes/hx-boost.md), creating a new history entry, issuing an ajax request to the value of the header and pushing the path into history.
+Instead of changing the page's location it will act like [`hx-boost`](@/attributes/hx-boost.md) on an anchor tag, creating a new history entry, issuing an ajax request to the value of the header and pushing the path into history.

 A sample response would be: